tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-As Netplan does not support virtual interfaces (for example ens3:0, ens3:1), multiple addresses can be assigned to a single network interface.
+As Netplan does not support virtual interfaces or ethernet aliases (for example ens3:0, ens3:1), all Additional IPs are configured on a single network interface.

-Please note that with the recent distributions, the IPV6 is automatically configured on your service.
+Please note that with the recent distributions, it is possible that the IPV6 is automatically configured on your service.
 Do not modify the existing lines in the configuration file, simply replace ADDITIONAL_IP with your own values.

 ```yaml
 network: